atomicwhale/obol-guides/README.md

 Other guides
  4. [Running Multiple Charon instances on one machine](https://github.com/atomicwhale/obol-guides/blob/main/charon_multiple.md)
   This guide covers steps to run multiple Charon instaces on one machine.

+* If you run into issue or have any suggestion feel free to open a PR or contact me (atomicwhale|at0micwhale) on Obol discord.